haiku/website/content/blog/pulkomandy/2021-03-08-haiku_activity_report_february_2021.md

 a custom-made List class to use standard (BeAPI and C++ stl) containers.
 There were some regressions in the process, that were found and identified.

-He also fixde various other bugs.
+He also fixed various other bugs.

 <h3>non-x86 ports</h3>